High-Desert-Institute/CyberponyExpressBBS/README.md

 4. **Educational games and MUDs** – create a multi‑user dungeon engine accessible over the mesh.
 MUDs will teach participants how to use the network and provide fun, off‑grid entertainment.
 5. **Low‑power and resilient** – optimize the BBS operator to run on battery‑powered T‑Beam devices while off‑loading computation to the Raspberry Pi service host.

+## High Desert Institute & Community Resilience

+The High Desert Institute (HDI) is a 501(c)(3) non‑profit dedicated to “building a foundation for the survival of humanity.”
+Its mission is to create off‑grid land projects, publish free libraries of knowledge and organize guilds that empower communities to live sustainably.
+HDI’s founders are raising funds to establish permaculture and mutual‑aid outposts in the high deserts of the American southwest; these sites will research, develop and distribute free, open‑source solutions to basic needs like housing and off‑grid infrastructure.
+The organization operates transparently—every donated dollar supports the mission—and publishes everything it learns so others can replicate its work.

+### The Library and the Librarian

+HDI’s library project aims to publish a vast, free, open‑source library that contains the knowledge required to live well off‑grid.
+The idea originated when one of the intentional communities HDI helped build requested a way to host private intranets with useful information.
+HDI’s library will be freely accessible to anyone and will include both the institute’s own findings and curated content from other sources.
+Within the BBS, this library is accessed through the Librarian chatbot, which uses retrieval‑augmented generation (RAG) to search the local library and answer questions.
+By embedding a searchable library in the off‑grid mesh, the project turns the BBS into more than just a messaging system—it becomes a knowledge hub for communities during disasters.

+### How Cyberpony Express fits into HDI’s mission

+HDI partners with Burners Without Borders and the Multiverse School to build the Cyberpony Express—a free, secure, public mesh network using Meshtastic nodes.
+This network connects HDI outposts and intentional communities without relying on the fragile infrastructure of the Internet or cell towers.
+It is therefore vital disaster‑response infrastructure: by maintaining communications when conventional networks fail, the Cyberpony Express helps communities stay safe and coordinated during emergencies.
+The BBS described in this repository is the core software service that runs atop Cyberpony Express, providing a digital postal service, a library interface and text‑based games.
+Together, these components support HDI’s broader goal of building resilient, sustainable communities through open knowledge, decentralized communication and mutual aid.

+### Guilds and community development

+HDI organizes guilds—semi‑autonomous groups that focus on specific aspects of community development.
+Guilds can fundraise and make decisions independently, and are encouraged to grow beyond HDI to operate all over the world.
+The Librarians’ Guild, for instance, is spearheading the development of the Cyberpony Express BBS and the off‑grid library.
+By fostering guilds, HDI builds a network of practitioners who can share knowledge, design new tools and support one another in cultivating resilient, sustainable and disaster‑ready communities.

 ## Roadmap

 Below is a high‑level roadmap for the Cyberpony Express BBS.
 We welcome contributions and feedback!